Ackaraphon1928/Ackaraphon1928/README.md

 - 🎯 **Aspiring Data Scientist**: My current focus is on data science, where I aim to predict outcomes, find insights, and contribute to impactful solutions.

 ## 📂 What to Expect
-Here, I'll be sharing my journey, projects, and experiments.
-From data science explorations to coding adventures, this space will grow as I learn and create.
+Here, I'll be sharing my journey, projects, and experiments that I am interest.
+This space will grow as I learn and create.

 ## 🔭 My Goals
--Just chilling and doing what I love
+Just chilling and doing what I love

 Feel free to explore my repositories, provide feedback, or connect with me to share ideas.
 Let's grow together in this exciting field!